 A versatile performer, soprano, Rachel Elezi made her professional debut at the Cleveland Playhouse, singing and playing the violin in Shakespeare’s As You Like It.

 Rachel has also had the privilege of premiering new chamber works by composers Denise Mei Yan Hofmann and Wendy Griffiths at the annual Music Under Construction concert in NYC In 2018, she debuted new excerpts from Wendy Griffinth's opera, The Crimson Sand, which she had previously originated roles for in 2016.
-Ms. Elezi also has a passion for Early Music, joining the New York Continuo Collective in 2015, and has since sung in several of their concert series,
+Ms. Elezi also has a passion for Early Music, joining the New York Continuo Collective from 2015-17, singing on several of their concert series.

 Ms. Elezi began her studies at Case Western Reserve University, receiving a BA in Music, as well as Classical Theatre.
 She holds a MM in Vocal Performance from the University of Miami’s Frost School of Music.
 She is also a classically trained violinist.